makoit/fastapi_mongo_example_project/README.md

 ---

+## Config

+- `.env.example` file in config folder shows example for `.env` file
+- modify example file to your needs and change file name to .env
+- `.env` file will not be commited to your repo

+## API access

+- api uses oauth2 password schema
+- get access token (bearer) via token route with username and password
+- actual only admin user
+  - inital `username: admin`
+  - inital `password: admin`
+- can be changed in `.env`
+- password has to encrypt with bcrypt to save only hash in `.env`

+---

 ## run app

+Deployment is docker based.
 Execute the commands on the same folder level where the docker-compose file is located.

 ### start app and mongo: